PaulKinlan/paul.kinlan.me/content/2005-08-22-opml-what-is-the-point-.markdown

 ---
+date: 2005-08-22
+published: true
 slug: opml-what-is-the-point-
-date: 2005-08-22
+summary: I'm exploring OPML and trying to understand its purpose and potential uses.
+I've come across mentions of it by Robert Scoble, who suggests it could connect various forms of media like podcasts and photo-sharing.
+However, I'm struggling to grasp how this would work in practice.
+I'm also looking into resources from Dave Winer and others to learn more.
+I'd appreciate any helpful links or information on OPML.
+tags:
+- OPML
+- RSS
+- blogging
+- podcasting
+- syndication
+- Robert Scoble
+- Dave Winer
 title: OPML, What is the point?
-published: true

 ---
 I have been reading a bit recently been reading about OPML.
 I have the following questions:<p />How can I use it?What can I use it for?What is it good for?<p />People who are talking about OPMLRobert Scoble :<ul>
 <li><a href="http://radio.weblogs.com/0001011/2005/08/21.html#a10930">/0001011/2005/08/21.html#a10930</a></li>